sanvikaushik/comp3005-fitness-orm/READMe.md

 ---

-# Viewing the ER MODEL DIAGRAM:
+# Viewing the ER MODEL DIAGRAM

 NOTE:

--The Final Version of the ER DIAGRAM are marked as FINAL VERSION -Previous Versions are placed in a seperate folder
+-The Final Version of the ER DIAGRAM are marked as FINAL VERSION -Previous Versions are placed in a separate folder

 Step 1: